jumalilumri/Google-Data-Analytics-Capstone-The-Population-of-Malaysia/README2ND.md

 #### Summary of analysis
 1. The total of population for young age group (0-24) population in Malaysia has declined 2.70% between the year 2014 to 2024.
 2. The young age group of 0-4 population shows the highest decline of 8.2%.
 Meanwhile, the young age group of 5-9 populations shows small inclination of 1.45%.
+3. The proportion of young population in Malaysia has decreased by 5.6% between the year 2014 to 2024.

 ## Data Analysis Process: Share :bar_chart:
 For this analysis process, I used the ggplot function available in the Tidyverse package.